 Painted during the most financially and creatively explosive year of Jean-Michel Basquiat’s career, Boy and Dog in a Johnnypump (1982) captures the artist’s kinetic energy at full throttle.

-This monumental canvas—nearly 8 feet tall—shows a skeletal figure and canine companion standing beneath a searing red sky, immersed in an urban landscape inspired by Basquiat’s own experiences in the streets of New York City.
-The work reflects his ongoing interrogation of identity, vulnerability, race, and power—executed with an emotional urgency that defines the Neo-Expressionist movement.
+This monumental canvas, nearly 8 feet tall, shows a skeletal figure and canine companion standing beneath a searing red sky, immersed in an urban setting inspired by Basquiat’s own experiences on the streets of New York City.
+The work reflects his ongoing interrogation of identity, vulnerability, race, and power, executed with an emotional urgency that defines the Neo-Expressionist movement.

 This painting is one of Basquiat’s most muscular works, both in visual weight and market performance.
-Its frenetic brushwork and anatomical distortions evoke themes of trauma, marginalization, and personal mythology—elements that not only captivate collectors but also resonate deeply with contemporary cultural narratives, making it highly bankable among art funds and institutional buyers.
+Its frenetic brushwork and anatomical distortions evoke themes of trauma, marginalization, and personal mythology.
+Those are elements that captivate collectors and resonate deeply with contemporary cultural narratives, making it highly bankable among art funds and institutional buyers.

 In 2020, Boy and Dog in a Johnnypump was reportedly purchased privately by hedge fund billionaire Ken Griffin for over $100 million, making it one of the highest private acquisitions of the last decade.
-While the exact figure was not disclosed publicly, multiple sources cited the price range between $100M and $110M, positioning it just behind Untitled (1982) in Basquiat’s valuation hierarchy.
+While the exact figure was never publicly confirmed, multiple sources cited a price range between $100M and $110M, positioning it just behind Untitled (1982) in Basquiat’s valuation hierarchy.

-Unlike many works locked in museum collections, this painting’s private acquisition by an active buyer with a record of flipping blue-chip art makes it a potential re-seller, and therefore relevant to investors analyzing liquidity potential.
+Unlike many works locked inside museum collections, this painting’s private acquisition by an active buyer with a record of trading blue-chip art makes it a potential re-seller.
+That matters to any investor analyzing liquidity potential.

 Investment Overview